Andrepereira2001/feup-lbaw-2021/er.md

 | PostAuthor | Project member that has already sent a message to the discussion forum and is now able to delete it or edit it |
 | Admin | Authenticated user that is responsible for the management of the platform being able to browse projects and see their information |
 | OAuth API | External OAuth API that can be used to register or authenticate into the system |
-> Table 1: toEaseManage actors description
+> Table 1: toEaseManage Actors description

 ### 2. User Stories